KshitijMahale/LandingPage/README.md

 # LandingPage
-Using only HTML and CSS.
-The Odin Project
+Creating using only HTML and CSS from The Odin Project.